tipi-build/docs/1400-continuous-integration.md

 ## With GitHub Actions

-The tipi subscription can be used to run your build and test your project in github actions.
+The tipi subscription can be used to run your build and test your project in GitHub actions.

 Run `tipi ci` to generate the YAML configuration for GitHub CI.